GianpaoloBranca/timConsegna/README.md

 * **Template used:** none
 * **Repository for Phonegap:** https://github.com/GianpaoloBranca/tim
-  (file organisation is different for building the application)
+  (file organisation is different for the PhoneGap build)